H2CO3/sam-bam-rs/README.md

 Having a library written completely in Rust reduces the number of dependencies and compilation time.
 Additionally, it removes the need to install additional C libraries.

+Errors produced by this crate are more readable and easier to catch and fix on-the-fly.

 ## Usage

 Currently, there is only one available reader: `bam::IndexedReader`.
 The following code would